njasm/container/README.md

 In no Particular order - check Milestones for a more organized picture.

  - [ ] Load definitions from configuration files
- - [ ] Support for Setter injection
- - [ ] Support for Properties/Attributes Injection
- - [ ] Able to override existing dependency declarations by supplying new ones when call to ``Container::get``
  - [ ] Optimizations

 ### Contributing